 Keep a resealable container in the kitchen in which to place your table scraps.
 A nice stainless steel container near the sink is very practical.

-If you generate a lot of waste and have room to spare, use two composters: while the compost matures in one container, you use the other on a daily basis.
+If you generate a lot of waste and have room to spare, use two composters.
+While the compost matures in one container, you use the other one on a daily basis.

-You can place waste in the composter all winter.
-The decomposition process slows down or stops when the pile is frozen, but it starts up again very quickly in the spring, after a good turning
+You can put waste in the composter all winter.
+The decomposition process slows down or stops when the pile is frozen, but it starts up again very quickly in the spring, after a good turning.

 Empty the composter as much as possible in the fall to make room.

-If you don't have a garden, you'll be happy to donate your compost to a school or community group for use in their landscaping.
+If you don't have a garden, you can donate your compost to a school or community group for their landscaping.

-Remember: it is important to eat well, "not too much, just enough", while being careful to waste as little food as possible.
-So get the anti-waste reflex before you compost!
+And remember: it's important to eat well, "not too much, just enough", while being careful to waste as little food as possible.
+Be sure to get the anti-waste reflex before you compost!

 Lisez notre fiche surSee document

 - Caractérisation des matières résiduelles du secteur municipal 2015-2018, Recyc-Québec